 A minimum of 70% of the Fund's assets are aligned with E/S characteristics.
 Environmental and social safeguards are met by applying certain PAI's, where relevant, to these underlying assets.
+Within these assets, the Fund commits to a minimum of 10% in Sustainable Investments.

 The Fund invests a maximum of 30% of assets in the "Other" category, which include cash, money market instruments and derivatives.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.